(I may earn a small commission from the products mentioned in this post.)

 Preparing Clothes For The Week After TKR Surgery

 One of my previous articles suggests how to prepare your house for post surgery.
-In that article, I discuss the benefits of planning your outfit for a week after you return home.
+In that article, I discuss the benefits of planning your outfits for a week after you return home.
 Why, you ask?

 When you return home from surgery, you won’t feel like doing much.
 If your experience is like mine, you’ll be groggy and in some pain.

 You’ll be on a lot of medication and the last thing you’ll want is to walk to the closet and figure out what to wear.